Memphis Traumatic Brain Injury Attorneys

 Though rehabilitation can often help brain injury patients regain some of their lost abilities, full recovery is very rare.
 Many patients will have to learn how to use assistive devices and/or receive daily care to ensure all their needs are met.

-Since 1970, Gatti, Keltner, Bienvenu & Montesi, PLC has been helping individuals and families obtain compensation for the tremendous costs and other losses associated with TBI and other injuries.
+Since 1970, Gatti, Keltner, Bienvenu & Montesi, PLC have been helping individuals and families obtain compensation for the tremendous costs and other losses associated with TBI and other injuries.
 To put our experience and resources to work for you, all you need to do is call our office today at (901) 526-2126

 Whether you come to see us in Memphis or we travel to meet with you in your home or at the hospital, the consultation is free—no strings attached.
 Our phones are answered 24 hours a day, and we have a second office in Olive Branch, MS so we can help even more injury victims.